Divyansh-Garg113/devops-assessment-swisscom/terraform/README_NOTES_DIVYANSH.md

+# Solution

-# Files created to solve the assignment
+# New files created under `/terraform` folder to achieve the desired solution.
 - dynamodb.tf
     - contains terraform configurations for dynamodb table `Files` with an attribute `Filename`